by John Salt - Last updated November 2023

 Soldering is truly one of the most important skills we can learn in this wonderful and fascinating hobby; especially since the introduction of electric powered RC models.

 Being able to solder your RC connectors to your LiPo packs, ESCs/motors, splice wire, solder wire to the ground plane or power bus pads on certain quad-copter builds...
 It's all is essential stuff and unless you only get ready to fly or drive models that don't last long enough to wear out electric consumables or need electrical repairs; you'll sooner rather than later be faced with at least one of the above tasks.

-Building your own lighting systems, making your own series or parallel LiPo wiring harnesses, wiring your own FPV systems, and making component level circuit board repairs are other common useful RC soldering projects.
+Building your own lighting systems, making your own series or parallel LiPo wiring harnesses and making component level circuit board repairs are other common useful RC soldering projects.
 Even if it's as simple as re-soldering a broken wire to a servo, or antenna lead to the PCB (printed circuit board).

 Soldering goes beyond electrical joinery applications in the world of RC; it's also a very useful way to firmly bond parts such as brass and copper clevises to steel pushrods or other small metal to metal joinery RC projects.